 - Please enter the drop-off lane by driving SOUTH on Reed Avenue to 23rd Street.
-The drop-off lane will form on 23rd Street until you reach O'Neil Avenue. - Once on O'Neil Avenue, please enter the drop-off lane on the East side of the school. - When you enter the drop-off lane, please pull forward and a staff member will help your child out of the car. - Please don't pull forward until the car/truck in front of you pulls forward. - When exiting the Drop-off Lane, please drive EAST on 22nd, then NORTH or SOUTH on O'Neil Avenue.
+The drop-off lane will form on 23rd Street until you reach O'Neil Avenue. - Once on O'Neil Avenue, please enter the drop-off lane on the East side of the school. - When you enter the drop-off lane, please pull forward and a staff member will help your child out of the car. - Do NOT turn left into the drop-off lane from O'Neill Ave.

+- Please don't pull forward until the vehicle in front of you pulls forward. - When exiting the Drop-off Lane, please drive EAST on 22nd, then NORTH or SOUTH on O'Neil Avenue.